 The connection between people and nature, through activities like gardening and farming, provides a physical and psychological benefit.
 Edible plants have a different value than ornamental plants, they require constant attention and provide an end product.
 The act of farming is an interaction with nature; people take care of the plants and the plants provide the nutrients we need.
-The regular and active interaction between growers and plants has direct benefits for people’s physical and mental health.
+Moreover, the regular and active interaction between growers and plants like indoor plants has direct benefits for people’s physical and mental health.
 Farming increases longevity and reduces stress.
 It’s not just about health effects, either: the social benefits of gardening can also increase wellness.

 Because of these benefits, Hexagro strives to reconnect people to nature with interactive indoor farming experiences.
 We use an IoT platform to guide users in performing simple plant-maintenance tasks to achieve successful harvests and fill inert and empty spaces with plants.
 Using the biomimicry method, nature was the main source of inspiration for the development of our first product, the Living Farming Tree (LFT).
 With the Honeybee Hive’s hexagonal patterns and the 3D Node System of Trees, we developed a space-filling modular system that can be configured in “tree”, horizontal and vertical geometries using the same parts and same technology.
 We recalled natural elements in the LFT design, using the principles of biophilia.
 Hexagro’s objective is to make any available indoor space productive.
 The LFT displays beautiful living plants that grow on-site, and create an emotional connection with the people around it.